hardikvasa/google-images-download/README.rst

 =======

-This is a command line python program to search keywords/key-phrases on Google Images and then also optionally download one or more images to your computer.
+This is a command line python program to search keywords/key-phrases on Google Images and optionally download images to your computer.

-This is a small program which is ready-to-run, but still under development.
+This is a small and ready-to-run program.
+No dependencies are required to be installed if you would only want to download up to 100 images per keyword.
+If you would want more than 100 images per keyword, then you would need to install ``Selenium`` library along with ``geckodriver``.
-Many more features will be added to it going forward.
+Detailed instructions in the troubleshooting section.

 Compatability